opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 (c)     the 7,300 shares in Janson Engineering transferred to Mrs Ram.

 211    I had set aside the 2015 Deed and the September Agreement, and ordered Ram to return the sum of US$2m to Navin.
-As for the shares in EG Global, Navin’s own evidence was that he transferred those shares to Ram as “as gesture of goodwill”.[\[note: 247\]](#Ftn_247) There was therefore no basis for his counterclaim for the return of the shares in EG Global.
+As for the shares in EG Global, Navin’s own evidence was that he transferred those shares to Ram as “as gesture of goodwill”.[^247] There was therefore no basis for his counterclaim for the return of the shares in EG Global.

-212    As for the shares in Janson, those shares were gifted by Navin to Mrs Ram “out of natural love and affection” by way of a Deed of Gift dated 1 September 2015.[\[note: 248\]](#Ftn_248) In his AEIC, Navin testified that he agreed to transfer the shares to Mr Ram, after the 2015 Deed had been entered into, as Ram had “agreed to drop all his claims and live in harmony with \[Navin’s\] wife and \[Navin\] as a family”.[\[note: 249\]](#Ftn_249) In the circumstances, there was also no basis for Navin’s counterclaim for the return of the shares in Janson.
+212    As for the shares in Janson, those shares were gifted by Navin to Mrs Ram “out of natural love and affection” by way of a Deed of Gift dated 1 September 2015.[^248] In his AEIC, Navin testified that he agreed to transfer the shares to Mr Ram, after the 2015 Deed had been entered into, as Ram had “agreed to drop all his claims and live in harmony with \[Navin’s\] wife and \[Navin\] as a family”.[^249] In the circumstances, there was also no basis for Navin’s counterclaim for the return of the shares in Janson.
 In my view, the September Agreement did not give Navin any claim to these shares either.
 The transfer of the shares was clearly described as a gift to Mrs Ram.

 213    In any event, Navin’s counterclaim was based on an alleged breach of the harmonious relationship clause in the 2015 Deed.
 This clause obligated the parties to the 2015 Deed to “conduct \[themselves\] in the best possible manner so as to achieve a good and harmonious relationship with one another and also vis-à-vis \[Evergreen\]”.
 I had reservations about the certainty and consequent enforceability of this clause.
 Further, in my view, a breach of this clause would result only in damages.